 Two men carry a wicker basket, and several groups of women discuss their purchases.
 Trees frame the street, and the diagonal line of the curb, lined with pots of white and yellow chrysanthemums in the foreground, structures the bustling action.
 The bold red of the overhanging awning literally points down to the old lady in black with her white apron, so we won’t miss her.

 In A Gallery of Paintings, Clark Hulings wrote: “Several years after this picture was made, I returned to Valencia where it was set.
 The old lady in black was still there, and I showed her a reproduction of the painting.
 Big mistake!
 We spent the next hour going from stall to stall to exhibit her new-found fame.”

 From Valencia to Dallas

-Our colleagues at Heritage Auctions Dallas will be featuring Old Lady in Black – Valencia on November 1st: it’s 30 x 46″, oil on masonite.
+Our colleagues at Coeur d’Alene Art Auction will be featuring Old Lady in Black – Valencia on July 25th: it’s 30 x 46″, oil on masonite.
 Just let us know if this classic European market scene and its no-nonsense protagonist have caught your eye, and we will put you in touch.